romm/formz/Documentation/06-IntegratorManual/Layouts.rst

 Layout file creation
 """"""""""""""""""""

-The layout usage with the template is exactly the **same as in a classic Fluid integration**: you can render section defined in the template.
+The layout usage with the template is exactly the **same as in a classic Fluid integration**: you can render sections defined in the template.

 Use the layout to get the wanted dividing, which may then be used by the form fields (see below).